saloon-protocol/smartcontracts/README.md

   - Projects are able to control their deposits, APYs and pool caps.
   - We are able to pay bounties and claim insurance premiums.

+## Questions:

+- Should the Manager itself be a proxy?
+Seems like a good idea.

+### TODOs big picture:

+- Figure out Beacon Proxy implementation and Upgradeable Beacon. - DONE
+- Develop BeaconProxy (bountyProxy) - DONE
+- Develop UpgradeableBeacon - DONE
+- Develop ProxyFactory
+- Finish BountyProxiesManager Implementation
+- Develop ManagerProxy
+- Make sure all contracts have working dependencies
+- Test on testnet

+- Start Working on version 2

 ### TODOs by Contract:

 BountyPool: